A-Trust/TimestampClient/README.md

 # Information

-The validation is in part based on the given Timestamp-Test-Certificate (Generation 07).
-If the validation fails, it may be the case that this certificate is not in use anymore.
+The validation is based on the given Timestamp-Test-Certificate.
+This is why e.g. Adobe Acrobat cannot successfully validate the Timestamp.